Buru-gl/Manual-testing-project-drmax/README.md

 ## 1.3 Test Analysis

 The testing process will be executed based on the above requirements for the "Login" module.
-The following test conditions were found: [conditii de testare](https://github.com/Buru-gl/Manual-testing-project-drmax/blob/main/Conditii_de_testare_test_case.png)
+The following test conditions were found: [test conditions](https://github.com/Buru-gl/Manual-testing-project-drmax/blob/main/Conditii_de_testare_test_case.png)

 ## 1.4 Test Design